Mission Statement:

 History & Hunger

-The Cambridge Food Bank first opened its doors in 1985 in response to a severe economic recessions.
+The Cambridge Food Bank first opened its doors in 1985 in response to a severe economic recession.

-The Cambridge Food Bank serves the City of Cambridge and the Township of North Dumfries, which together have a population of 145,000 people.
+The Cambridge Food Bank serves the City of Cambridge and the Township of North Dumfries, which together have a population of over 156,000 people.

-Seeing people holistically, we are distinctly, “more than a food bank,” supporting people through outreach, a weekly community meal, partnering with community gardens, and wellness programming for the whole family.
+Seeing people holistically, we are distinctly, “more than a food bank”.
+We also support people through partnering with community agencies, community gardens, and we offer youth and adult wellness programming for the whole family.

 At all times, we adhere to the ethical food banking code: